JohnDorsey/PyCellEliminationRun/readme.md

       -inclusion of LZMA and/or GZIP.

+    -maintenance:

+      -improve structure of Spline init args.

+      -make CERCS test for more incompatible settings.

+      -fix unnecessary calls to dict.keys().

+      -reduce file count.

+      -increase testing.

+      -simplify the CellElimRunCodecState:

+        -factor out all CERCS header interpretation and usage into a new class.

+        -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.

+      -choose a language version (python 2 for pypy, or python 3 for numba and numpy) and commit to it.

+    -capability goals:

+      -add support for splitting one Cell Elimination Run across any number of _Cell Elim Run Step_-capable objects.

+      -add support for using a single spline across multiple CER blocks.

     -internal features:

-      -isolate enbocode code.
+      -Shrink the interface of the CellCatalogue.

+      -Make a CellCatalogueColumn with more state information (like tracked live cell count, persistent extreme cell info, and strict automatic validation of live cell count.).

+      -add compression mode where local extrema are first stored and then the spaces between them are compressed as CER blocks.

+      -add real _lower and upper bounds_ to Spline instead of imposeMinimum/imposeMaximum.
+This will fix global clipping.

+      -add real _lower and upper bounds_ to CellCatalogue.

       -fix potential bugs related to rankings not being updated by crit cell callback in CER.

-      -move ParseError to CodecTools.

-      -store CellTargeter rankings as a heap for performance reasons.

-      -make a strict most-aligned-axes-first interpolation mode for higher dimensions.

       -add lower bound and upper bound shape hints for CER in higher dimensions (e.g. the minimum z for x=5 and y in range(size[1])).

-      -make the cer block seq codec reuse a cercs.
+      -make the CER block seq codec reuse a CERCS.

-      -add bound corner touch header features to make the CER codec easily able to compress its own output.

-      -add real lower and upper bounds to spline instead of imposeMinimum/imposeMaximum.
-This will fix global clipping.

-      -add automatic catalogue edits / editing functions for different situations like monotonic data.
+      -add automatic cellCatalogue edits / editing functions for different situations like monotonic data.

       -modify EmbedCode class to allow original values for settings to be embedded.

-      -convolution-based weighted spline interpolation.

       -add optional filters to genCellCheckOrder and/or scoreFun.

       -complete and test grid mode for CellCatalogue.

-      -improve structure of Spline init args.

-      -make CERCS test for more incompatible settings.

       -allow Spline cache settings to be chosen automatically.

-      -simplify the CellElimRunCodecState:

-        -separate everything but the header processing into functions outside of the class.

-        -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.

-        -separate experimental features from the headerDict and header routines.

       -implement cellCatalogue-based spline clipping, or spline value overrides, or temporary spline bones, or a spline bones that are ranges instead of points.

       -make it possible to define a structure for the storage of header pressNums.

+    -minor details:

+      -store CellTargeter rankings as a heap for performance reasons.

+    -variety features:

+      -make a strict most-aligned-axes-first interpolation mode for higher dimensions.

+      -convolution-based weighted spline interpolation.

       -arithmetic coding.

+    -tools:

+      -make a better way to make numberSeqCodecs from numberCodecs.

       -come up with a good way to transparently apply a column-aware sequence sequence codec to another sequence sequence codec's data.

       -come up with a good way to treat sequence codecs like they are not sequence codecs / use them like a stateful function.

-      -improve logging techniques, possibly using the logging module.

-    -maintenance:

-      -fix unnecessary calls to dict.keys().

-      -reduce file count.

-      -increase testing.

-    -structure:

-      -make a better way to make numberSeqCodecs from numberCodecs.

-    -time complexity:
-      -self-sorting lists.
-      -list-like objects that track their own sortedness for bisection searches, performance warnings when falling back to linear searches, etc.

-    -choose a language version (python 2 for pypy, or python 3 for numba and numpy) and commit to it.

       -make better preset storage tools:

         -memory management and memory warnings.

         -make a helpful database.

         -pickling?

+      -time complexity:

+        -list-like objects that track their own sortedness for bisection searches, performance warnings when falling back to linear searches, etc.

   Feature wish list (CR = compression ratio):